abhibansal60/backend-mentorship/Readme.md

 ## Task 2

-*We learnt the basics of API development and basics of FastAPI yesterday.
+*We learned the basics of API development and basics of FastAPI yesterday.
 While there is so much deep dive still about to happen, let's complete the basic building blocks first.*

 Today, being Sunday I guess we can cover more topics...
 - [x] Start learning MongoDB - https://www.mongodb.com/docs/manual/introduction/